 Before I get to the DIY, let me explain why we decided to DIY this nursery staple.

 Since about the time I found out I was pregnant with Daphne, I've been looking for the perfect glider or rocking chair.
 But I couldn't find one that I loved and was a reasonable price.
 In fact, the one I was eyeing at Restoration Hardware was $2,000 and I just couldn’t justify it.
 I was lamenting this fact to a friend when she suggested, "why not DIY one"?
 She pointed me in the direction of glider bases and got my brain turning.

 These bases are technically designed as replacements for existing gliding chairs, but they work perfectly for a new DIY glider too.
-I picked out this slipcovered armchair at IKEA, which just so happens to have have a striking resemblance to a $2,000 glider that I was eyeing at Restoration Hardware.
-Next, I ordered the base and then on a Saturday morning, with Daphne napping in the other room, Garrett and I put together this glider in less than an hour.
-Better yet, the grand total for this DIY rang in at $460 (we had the plywood and screws already), so way cheaper than most gliders on the market.
-And honestly, I am thrilled with the end product!
+I picked out this slipcovered armchair at IKEA, which just so happens to have have a striking resemblance to the $2,000 glider I was eyeing at Restoration Hardware.
+Next, I ordered the base and then on a Saturday morning, with Daphne napping in the other room, Garrett and I put this glider together in less than an hour.
+Better yet, the grand total for this DIY rang in at a fraction of the Restoration Hardware glider.
+I am thrilled with the end product!